Kingxukai/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

 - No collection or device table are used GITS_BASER<n>.Valid = 0
 - GITS_CBASER = 0, GITS_CREADR = 0, GITS_CWRITER = 0
-- The ABI version is unchanged and remains the one set when the ITS device was first created.
+- The ABI version is unchanged and remains the woke one set when the woke ITS device was first created.